A Decades Long Saxophone Journey

 and doing their own thing.
 I retired at 57 to prepare for a

-motorcycle strip around the world, take off in December of 2019, get
+motorcycle trip around the world, take off in December of 2019,

-only as far as Colorado to Honduras before COVID closes all the
+get only as far as Colorado to Honduras before COVID closes all

-borders, I get stuck in Honduras for three months, and 7 months
+the borders, I get stuck in Honduras for three months, and 7

-after leaving, I'm back in the US, hoping it all just goes away...
+months after leaving, I'm back in the US, hoping it all just goes

+away...
 It didn't.
-Having sold everything before the trip I had to
+Having sold everything before the trip I

-After a year I realize I have a lot of time on my hands, which
+I realize I have a lot of time on my hands, which brings me to

-brings me to January of '22, COVID is still a thing, and I decide
+January of '22, COVID is still a thing, and I decide it's about

-it's about time I try the saxophone again, because I finally have
+time I try the saxophone again, because I finally have time, and

-time, and the prospects of traveling through the land of COVID
+the prospects of traveling through the land of COVID bureaucracy

-bureaucracy is not appealing.
-The sound drifting across the
+is not appealing, and that sound drifting across the park at

-Ebay and see what's selling.
-I settle for a new China made
+on Ebay and see what's selling.
+I settle for a new China

-Tenor for $550 (can't really beat that).
-Got myself a couple
+made Tenor for $550 (can't really beat that).
+Got myself a

 off.
 Made pretty quick progress for a couple weeks until the

-G# key would stay stuck, and no matter how much I tried to clean the
+the G# key would stay stuck, and no matter how much I tried to

-pads, first with Zipo lighter fluid (that's recommended) and then a
+clean the pads, first with Zipo lighter fluid (that's recommended)

-leather conditioner, they still stuck.
-Then I also noticed
+and then a leather conditioner, they still stuck.
+Then I

-that the octave mechanism on the top of the neck was bent.
-So
+also noticed that the octave mechanism on the top of the neck was

 Soon as I knew I was returning it I started looking for a